Articles | By Stanley F. Chalvire | 01/22/25

 Field of Use

-As the name suggests, a field of use provision in a license agreement limits the licensee’s rights in the licensed technology to specified applications.
-Typically, the field of use restriction first pops up in the definitional section of the license agreement, and is usually called the “Field”.
-It will then appear in the grant of rights or actual license provision, where it serves as a limitation on those rights.
-For example, a grant clause with a field of use restriction may state that “Licensor hereby grants to Licensee a non-exclusive license of and under the Licensed Patents in the Territory to make, have made, use, sell and import Products for use in the Field”.
+As the name suggests, a field of use provision in a license agreement limits the licensee’s rights in the licensed technology to specified applications or uses.
+Typically, the field of use restriction is first presented in the definitional section of the license agreement and is usually referred to as the “Licensed Field” or the “Field”.
+The Field will then appear in the license grant provision of the license agreement, where it serves as a limitation on the rights granted to the licensee.
+For example, a license grant provision with a field of use restriction may state that, “Licensor hereby grants to Licensee an exclusive license under the Licensed Patents to make, have made, use, offer for sale, sell, have sold, and import Licensed Products in the Field.”

 Practice Tips

-See sections 1.21, 1.24 and 9 of the Sample Collaboration and License Agreement.
+See Sections 1.21, 1.24 and 9 of the Sample Collaboration and License Agreement.

 The Multi-Purpose Compound